Kiap: History

 Soon after the establishment of British New Guinea in the 1880s, a system of patrols was established to expand the government's administrative control beyond the major towns.
 The system continued after the change from British to Australian administration in 1905.

 The kiaps patrolled at a time when cannibalism was still practised in parts of PNG.
 Violent intertribal conflict occurred frequently.

-When Patrol Officer (Kiap) Jim Taylor and prospector Mick Leahy, with eighty native police and carriers, first entered the Wahgi Valley in March 1933, the Australians were thought to be ghosts.
+When Patrol Officer (Kiap) Jim Taylor and prospector Mick Leahy, with eighty police and carriers, first entered the Wahgi Valley in March 1933, the Australians were thought to be ghosts.
 Later in the same year, a number of indigenous people in the valley were killed, after a misunderstanding, and in 1935 there were further indigenous deaths, during an intervention between fighting groups, and the deaths of two white missionaries.
 First contacts were fraught with misunderstandings and the potential for violence.

 "In the early years, there were relatively few kiaps scattered across vast tracts of land.
 At the height of Australia's pre-war administration in 1938, a total field staff of 150 men existed to govern three-quarters of a million people, while a similar number of people lay beyond official government control."

 Before World War II kiaps had been required to attend Sydney University for lectures in law, anthropology and tropical medicine.
 During the 1950s, kiaps with field experience could qualify to become district officers by sitting for an examination at the Australian School of Pacific Administration (ASOPA), where they studied law, anthropology, Pacific history, comparative constitutional development, and administration.